mangrish/java-neo4j-client/README.md

 The API deliberately steers clear of JDBC conventions as Neo4J's usage is different enough that trying to make it play with that style is more work than it's worth.

+This driver is intended to work with the (Java Neo4J OGM)[https://github.com/inner-loop/java-neo4j-ogm].

 # More Examples